061375/Image-Manipulation/README.md

 The first sub class ReduceColors does just that.

 The first feature I added was an algorithm that finds the nearest color.
+It counts colors of surrounding pixels and uses the most common.

 I plan to add reduce color and dithering soon.